Soon we will have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.

 Add organic fertiliser to the soil.
 Use diluted seaweed in solution, add blood fish and bone or scatter pelleted chicken manure.
 Nutrients are released slowly so these are great for producing strong plants.
 Fruit trees need extra potash so if you have a log fire you can sprinkle wood ash around.

 Prepare seedbeds for vegetables or flowers.
-If this is the year you plan to grow vegetables, fruit or flowers then NOW is the time to dig the bed to break up large clumps of earth.
+If this is the year you plan to grow vegetables, fruit or flowers then NOW is the time to prepare the ground.
+You can either dig a bed to break up large clumps of earth or go down the no dig route and make a new bed with compost on top of a layer of cardboard.
 Add slow release organic fertilser and cover with a sheet of polythene or a cloche to keep further rain off the ground and help the soil warm up.

 AND THIS IS MY FAVOURITE BIT…

 Sow seeds under cover.
 In the greenhouse hardy annuals, salad, herbs and early vegetables can be started off in plastic modules.
-Save some seed to sow direct next month.
+(Use the best quality plastic you can find… it will last for years) It’s a good idea to save some seed to sow direct next month too.
+Flower seeds to sow in March include perennials such as Aquilegia, Achillea and Eryngium plus Hardy Annual Cornflowers, Poppies and Eschscholzia (Californian Poppies)

 Feed your garden wildlife.
 The cold weather means that their natural food is in short supply so please carry on feeding your garden birds.
 They love seeds, peanuts, fat and kitchen scraps such as bread and cheese.
 If it’s frosty they will need fresh clean water every day too.